amntorifune/cfd/prj1/readme.md

 Fractional step solver for lid-driven cavity flow.
 # ns2d
-Uses central difference, only works for Re no more than 3500.
+Central difference, only works for Re no more than 3500.
 # ns2d-up
-Uses upwind scheme, works for all Reynolds numbers, but only of 1-order accuracy.
+Upwind, works for all Reynolds numbers, but only of 1st-order accuracy.